SVG Text – SVG text element, SVG textPath

 Text “SVG text along the SVG path”

-If the length of the path is shorter than the text size, then only the text part that is within the extent of the path is drawn.
+If the path length is shorter than the text size, only the text part within the path’s extent is drawn.
 In the figure, the second curve is shorter than the text length, so text breaks off at the path end.

 The SVG text can be styled using CSS properties like font-weight, font-style, text-decoration, text-transform, etc. It can be decorated with an underline, overline, and strike-through.
 Like other SVG shapes, text can have both a stroke and fill set on it.
 You may read more about how to style the text in the section SVG Filters and Gradients.